keyplay/pythonLearning/README.md

 readCensusExcel.py - Tabulates population and number of census tracts for each county.<br />
 updateProduce.py - Corrects costs in produce sales spreadsheet.<br/>
 ListComrehensions.py - generate a list which only contains lower case strings.<br/>
-triangles.py - generate a Yang Hui Triangle
+triangles.py - generate a Yang Hui Triangle.<br/>
+palindrome.py - filter the non palindrome.